Clinical UM Guideline

 Intact or non-intact skin with localized area of persistent non-blanchable deep red, maroon, purple discoloration or epidermal separation revealing a dark wound bed or blood filled blister.
 Pain and temperature change often precede skin color changes.
 Discoloration may appear differently in darkly pigmented skin.
 This injury results from intense and/or prolonged pressure and shear forces at the bone-muscle interface.
 The wound may evolve rapidly to reveal the actual extent of tissue injury, or may resolve without tissue loss.
 If necrotic tissue, subcutaneous tissue, granulation tissue, fascia, muscle or other underlying structures are visible, this indicates a full thickness pressure injury (Unstageable, Stage 3 or Stage 4).
 Do not use DTPI to describe vascular, traumatic, neuropathic, or dermatologic conditions.

-Support Surface Descriptions/Definitions
+Support Surface Descriptions/Definitions:

 Group 1